Skip to main content

 #

-Can I use credit card on the metro?
+Can I use a credit card on the metro?

 #

-Yes — ticket machines accept credit/debit cards.
-Keep your ticket until you exit (barriers need it).
+Yes — the ticket machines accept credit and debit cards.
+One thing to remember: keep your ticket until you exit the system, because the barriers need it on the way out.

 The Bottom Line